McFreely/mcfreely.github.com/_posts/2013-03-22-self-limitations-in-creation.md

 You should be on the watch for such opportunities.
 When you do the first research on a product idea, do it thouroughly.
 Analyse the existing products.
 What they do exactly, the complete feature sets.
 What they might lack.
 What some users might desesprately want that the developpers never did.
 You hsould spend at least a few hours on it.
 I know I should spend more time on it.

-Don't fall in "statu quo" thinking.
+Don't fall into "statu quo" thinking.